brentp/toolshed/README.rst

 If `header` is "ordered" then an OrderedDictionary will be used so that drow.keys() and d.values() will return the values in the order they appeared in the file.

+If `header` is a callable (a function or class) then, for each row, that callable will be called for each row with a single argument which is the list of columns in the future, it may be called as:  callable(\*row) instead of callable(row). **comments welcome**.

 sometimes you just want the header::

    >>> header('src/toolshed/tests/data/file_data.txt')